 How do I choose the best Bluetooth tracker?

-Some trackers have replaceable batteries, but many do not.
+Some trackers have replaceable batteries, but others do not.
 This means they’re disposable after around a year.
 However, some manufacturers operate a ‘renewal’ scheme which gives you a discount on the regular price once the battery of your original has run flat.

 You’ll find extra features on some devices, the most common being the ability to press a button on them to ring your phone.
 This is basically using the system in reverse, but is also very handy if your keys are in your pocket (with the tracker attached) and you can’t find your phone.